The Ultimate Guide to Backpacking Isle Royale (in Lake Superior)

 HOW TO APPLY

 You’ll need to have your route planned by the time you arrive, because Isle Royale backpackers are required to submit their hiking route (complete with camps they plan to stay at) to park rangers upon arrival.
-Campgrounds on Isle Royale cannot be booked in advance and are a first-come system.
+Campgrounds on Isle Royale cannot be booked in advance and are a first-come/first-serve system.

 HOW MUCH DOES A PERMIT COST?

-The permit is free, but visiting Isle Royale costs $7/day/person.
-If you plan on backpacking Isle Royale, you will pay $7 per person for every day you are on the island.
 Pro tip: Buying an Isle Royale Season Pass for $60 could save you money if you are staying more than 8 days OR backpacking Isle Royale with others!

 3. ISLE ROYALE DAY HIKING VS. BACKPACKING ISLE ROYALE